School Report 2013-14: Starting out with School Report?

 - A mixture of text and video - Stretford Grammar School

 5. School Report runs several Practice News Days (PNDs) in the months running up to News Day itself.
-Here are the dates for 2013-14:
+The fourth, and final one, for 2013-14 is on Tuesday 11 February.

 1. Start working towards News Day (27 March 2014)!
 Here are a few questions to have a think about.
 You might not need or want to answer them all, but it should give you some food for thought.